JGCRI/gcam-doc/fusion.md

 A Filter object allows GCAMFusion to select a subset of data vector element if that data element was for instance an array of containers.
 The available Filters are:

-\* NoFilter: matches all elements
+* NoFilter: matches all elements

-\* NamedFilter: Calls the -&gt;getName() method on the container to compare in it's predicate.
-Data and ArrayData will never match.
+* NamedFilter: Calls the -&gt;getName() method on the container to compare in it's predicate. `SIMPLE` and `ARRAY` will never match.

-\* YearFilter: Calls the -&gt;getYear() method if the data is ContainerData or uses Modeltime to convert period index to year if the data is ArrayData and compares that year in it's predicate.
-Data will never match.
+* YearFilter: Calls the -&gt;getYear() method if the data is `CONTAINER` or uses the `Modeltime` to convert period index to year if the data is `ARRAY` and compares that year in it's predicate. `SIMPLE` data will never match.

-\* IndexFilter: Computes the index offset of each element in an ArrayData or ContainerData for comparison in it's predicate.
-Simple Data will never match.
+* IndexFilter: Computes the index offset of each element in an `ARRAY` or `CONTAINER` Data for comparison in it's predicate. `SIMPLE` Data will never match.